-Instead he went to Cambridge and decided to become a poet.
+Instead he went to Cambridge to become a poet.
 Virginia Stephen Woolf's younger brother, Adrian Stephen, became a friend, playing a key role in Cole's jokes and in Cole's war on pomposity.
 The other famous sister, Vanessa Stephen Bell, thought Horace de Vere Cole was creepy.

 Alas even his simplest jokes had a subversive intent, bullying rather than fun-filled.
 The author Martyn Downer depicted a mischievous and imaginative man with a malicious streak.

-As an undergraduate at Cambridge in 1905, Cole and some larrikan friends put stage makeup on their faces and successfully pretended to be a delegation from Zanzibar.
-The mayor of Cambridge believed Cole was the Sultan of Zanzibar.
+As an undergraduate at Cambridge in 1905, Cole and some larrikan friends put stage makeup on their faces and pretended to be a delegation from Zanzibar.
+The mayor of Cambridge truly believed Cole was the Sultan of Zanzibar.